Human rights in Thailand: Elections, political parties, and representation

+This lack of independence and impartiality led to the dissolution of a major opposition party, the Thai Raksa Chart Party, for which King Vajiralongkorn prohibited the Thai princess Ubol Ratana from entering politics.
+In addition, HRW stated that the junta disregarded Article 25 of the International Covenant on Civil and Political Rights (ICCPR).

-On 20 November 2019, the court convicted Thanathorn Juangroongruangkit, disqualifying his MP status.
-On 21 February 2020, Future Forward Party was dissolved by the Constitutional Court.
-Amnasty International stated it violated rights to freedom of expression and association, and HRW condemned that it seriously damaged the return to genuine democratic rule.
+On 20 November 2019, the court convicted Thanathorn Juangroongruangkit, disqualifying him from MP status.
+On 21 February 2020, the Future Forward Party was dissolved by the Constitutional Court.
+Amnesty International stated that this dissolution violated the rights to freedom of expression and association, and HRW condemned it for seriously damaging the return to genuine democratic rule.

 Attitude adjustment

-Since the 2014 Thai coup d'état, the National Council for Peace and Order had made full use of martial law to prosecute opponents, ban political activity, and censor the media.
-More than 1,000 people, including academics, political bloggers, activists and politicians, have been detained or sent for "attitude adjustment" at military installations.
-There are allegations of torture.
-Prosecutions under the country's strict lèse majesté laws, which protect the monarchy from insult, have risen sharply.
-The victims said that they were taken out of their house and detained in the military base.
-Renowned dissents such as Yingluck Shinawatra, Watana Muangsook, Pravit Rojanaphruk, and Karun Hosakul were abused by the NCPO since the coup.
+Since the 2014 Thai coup d'état, the National Council for Peace and Order (NCPO) has made full use of martial law to prosecute opponents, ban political activity, and censor the media.
+More than 1,000 people – including academics, political bloggers, activists, and politicians – have been detained or sent for "attitude adjustment" at military installations.
+Allegations of torture have been made.
+Prosecutions under the country's strict lèse-majesté laws, which protect the monarchy from insult, have risen sharply.
+The victims said that they were removed from their houses and detained at a military base.
+Renowned dissidents – such as Yingluck Shinawatra, Watana Muangsook, Pravit Rojanaphruk, and Karun Hosakul – have been abused by the NCPO since the coup.
 Deputy Prime Minister Prawit Wongsuwan told reporters that "If they speak so 100 times, they will be summoned 100 times."
 Prawit added that "attitude adjustment" can last between three and seven days.

 Peaceful protests

-On 6 December 2021, the Royal Thai Police arrested more than fifty local villagers from Chana District that came to sit in near the government house, protesting against plans for industrial park in "Southern Economic Corridor".
+On 6 December 2021, the Royal Thai Police arrested more than 50 villagers from the Chana District who came for a sit-in near the government house.
+These villagers were protesting against plans for an industrial park in the "Southern Economic Corridor".

 Freedom of religion

-Although Thailand describes itself as a Buddhist State, all religious groups have the freedom to practice and maintain communal institutions in Thailand.
-The constitution prohibits discrimination based on religious belief and protects religious liberty, as long as the exercise of religious freedom is not harmful to the security of the State.
-Thai law prohibits alcohol sale on Buddhist holidays, as it violates the 5th of the Five Precepts, the basic Buddhist code of ethics.
-The Muslim community in the Deep South of Thailand continued to express frustration with perceived discriminatory treatment by security forces and what they said was a judicial system that lacked adequate checks and balances.
+Although Thailand describes itself as a Buddhist state, all religious groups have the freedom to practice and maintain communal institutions in the country.
+The constitution prohibits discrimination based on religious belief and protects religious liberty, so long as the exercise of religious freedom does not harm national security.
+Thai law prohibits the sale of alcohol on Buddhist holidays because such sale would violate the fifth of the Five Precepts, the basic Buddhist code of ethics.
+As of 2020, the Muslim community in the Deep South of Thailand continues to express frustration with perceived discriminatory treatment by security forces, as well as what they described as a judicial system lacking adequate checks and balances.